LutfiBK25/MyResume/README.md

 # My Own Resume
-This project has a Front End and Back End, There is a Read Me for the backend which explains all what you need to know.
+I have to write the documentation for the backend and frontend and what needs to known.

 ## Front End
-- Website
+- Website (Website template was used from StyleShout.com)
 - Need to get hired to make it fancier LOL
 ## Back End
 - Visitor Counter